 First and foremost, preheat the oven.

-Also, place paper muffin baking cups in your 12-muffin tin.
+Also, line a muffin tin with paper muffin baking cups.
 Set ’em aside for later.

 Make the muffin batter